Monday, September 29, 2008

 Matilda (Tilly) Jane 2lbs.
 7 oz.

-Okay... here goes.
-First of all, many thanks to all those who have shown your love and concern for us and our situation.
+First of all, many thanks to all those who have shown your love and concern for us during this time.
 We have so appreciated all of the thoughts and prayers that have come our way.

-The nurses rushed them to the NICU and after they had finished sewing me up, they wheeled me up there so that I could see them.
+The nurses rushed them to the NICU and after they had finished all the procedures, they wheeled me up there so that I could see them.
 They were so beautiful!
-They look absolutely perfect... just really tiny.
+They looked absolutely perfect... just really tiny.
 Avery was 2lbs.
 3 oz. and Matilda weighed in at 2lbs.
 7 oz. -- both about 14 inches long.

-Anyway, they both started out on ventilators but the day after Avery was taken off, and Matilda the day after that, which was great news!
+Both started out on ventilators but the day after delivery Avery was taken off, and Matilda the day after that, which was great!
 They had brain scans yesterday, and everything checked out to be okay.
-Right now our primo concern is a little bit of a heart valve problem that they are both having.
-They started them on some medication to fix it yesterday, but if it doesn't work they might have to go in for surgery-- which we are hoping can be avoided.
+Right now our prime concern is a little bit of a heart valve problem that they are both having.
+They started them on some medication to fix it yesterday, but if it doesn't work they might have to operate-- which we are hoping can be avoided.

 The projected date for their release from the hospital is their original due date, so there are going to be lots of visits back and forth within the next few months.
 The nurses in the NICU have been great and we feel so blessed to have such wonderful, qualified care for our girls.

 Again, we are so grateful for the outpouring of love we have felt from our dear friends and family.
-Please continue to keep Avery and Matilda in your prayers and we will do our best to keep everyone up to date with the situation.
+Please continue to keep Avery and Matilda in your prayers and we will do our best to keep everyone up to date on their progress.